OpenDgraph/Weasel/README.md

 }
 ```

-Upsert Block using type and val (mandatory in case of upsert)
+Upsert Block using type and val (val graphl directive mandatory in case of upsert).

 > if you send an upsert mutation with root type "User" and the input type "Person".
 Both will be mutate.
+E.g. `dgraph_type: ["Person","User"]`

 ```GraphQL
 mutation {